Time Dilation and Length Contraction

 - evidence from cosmological studies

-In this section, we will learn about the consequences of special relativity.
-Time dilation and length contraction are not postulates but the result of the constant nature of light, as proposed by Einstein.
+Time dilation and length contraction are not postulates but the implication of the constant nature of light's speed, as proposed by Einstein.

 - The concept of simultaneity – occurrence of simultaneous events is not absolute.
 This means two simultaneous events may be so for one observer, they may not occur at the same time for another.